nobodyscripts/LeafBlowerScript/Readme.md

 to default loadout when canceled.

-Home: WW mode - Set the bosses you would like to farm and then this script will keep the ss reset screen loaded while you farm and reset when it can.
+Home: WW mode - Set the bosses you would like to farm and then this script will keep the SS reset screen loaded while you farm and reset when it can.
 Will abort when you die, so is not very useful, prefer F8 for GF/SS and F9 for WW

 ## Notes